Royce-Vaz/Website-BEproject/README.md

 # Website-BEproject
+Hi ,
-This is a BE project.
+This is a BE final project code.
+The project is a website made for the institute for Naac.